Alphonso6224/airbnb-clone-project/README.md

 ### 5. Input validation
 To avoid attacks such as SQL or XSS injection, we will carefully validate all data sent by users and use parameterized queries to interact with the database.

+## CI/CD Pipeline

+The project uses a CI/CD (Continuous Integration/Continuous Deployment) approach to ensure a smooth, reliable and automated development process.
+This means that every time a developper pushes code, automatic actions are executed to check quality, run tests and eventually deploy the application.

+We'll be using tools like:
+- **GitHub Actions** to automate testing and deployment,
+- **Docker** to containerize the application.

+This approach improves delivery speed, reduces human error, and enables more effective collaboration between team members.